Start/end Algiers • €3950 + flight + visa + insurances

 Read the FAQs • Availability

 In January 2018 I’m chartering Thomas Trossman of the long established German moto-tours outfit, Wuestenfahrer (‘Desert Rider’) to lay on a two-week fly-ride tour of southeastern Algeria.
-You can read about his own tour here (in German), or watch his 2011 video at the bottom of this page.
-My 2007 tour covered part of the region (read this too) and all the photos here are from my trips in southeast Algeria.
+You can watch his 2017 video at the bottom of this page.
+My 2007 previous tours covered part of this region (read this too), and all the photos here are from my own trips in southeast Algeria.
 My Desert Riders dvd also covers the region we’ll ride in.

 Ask anyone who’s travelled widely in the Sahara and no doubt about it, the sandstone plateaux, ergs and granite ranges of southeast Algeria offer the best biking out there.
 This mixture of varied open terrain, canyons, sand sheets, small ergs, outliers and escarpments is the creme-de-la-creme of desert biking.
 I’ve ridden or driven parts of the planned route myself over the years, but there are also many hidden corners which Thomas and his local guide will lead us to.

 It would take you about a week to ride from the UK to Illizi where the riding starts, and another to get back.
 With escorts, ferries and your time off work, bear that in mind when you question the substantial cost of this tour.
 With Wuestenfahrer’s hard-won know-how in the tricky business of importing bikes into Africa without owners present, you’re able to fit this epic ride into a typical two-week vacation.